 How To Make Feta Cheese

-Feta is a good homemade cheese for beginners.
+Feta is a good cheese for beginners.
 It involves all the steps involved in cheesemaking but doesn’t require any special techniques or ripening.
 It is fast, affordable, and delicious!

 - Prep Time: 2 hours